300x3/ALWAYSON/README.md

 **Status:** Decided 2026-08-28.

-**Decision:** PayPal (hosted checkout, provider-signed webhooks) plus **Zelle** for direct US payments, used from an operator-built custom HTML storefront.
+**Decision:** PayPal (hosted checkout, provider-signed webhooks) plus **Zelle** for direct US payments PLUS COINBASE STABLECOIN (USDC), used from an operator-built custom HTML storefront.
 The storefront HTML will be developed externally (lovable.dev) and linked into this project; it remains static and is served from the pCloud Public Folder.